learn-co-curriculum/react-hooks-state/README.md

 In this lesson, we'll dive into component **state**, and see how we can make our components respond to change dynamically by working with the React state system.

+Working with state is one of the most crucial elements of creating dynamic React applications, so make sure to pay extra attention to this lesson!
+If you'd like to explore state in more depth, the [new React docs][react docs beta] have a great section on learning about state with example code to explore.

+You can fork and clone this lesson's repository if you'd like to see a working version of a component that uses state and explore the code.

 ## What's state?

 Let's quickly talk about what **state** is in React.
 State is data that is **dynamic** in your component: it changes over time as users interact with your application.

 A component's state, unlike a component's props, _can_ change during the component's life.